-A. Joint Widths: 1/16" wide in ceramic tile.

-- B. Alignment: Wall, base and floor joints shall align through the field and trim.
+- A. Joint Widths: 1/16" wide in ceramic tile. - B. Alignment: Wall, base and floor joints shall align through the field and trim.
 Direction and location of all joints as directed by Architect. - C. Movement Joints: Conform to TCA Detail EJ171.
 Locate where movement joints are in back-up material.
 Provide movement joint at joints between mop receptors and ceramic tile.
 Provide movement joint at all vertical internal joints of wall tile.
 Movement joints 1/8" wide in ceramic tile.
 Fill all movement joints with specified backing and sealant.
 Use bond breaker where sufficient space for joint backing does not exist. - 1.
 Provide sealant between ceramic tile and plumbing fixtures, mirrors, pipes, countertops and other dissimilar materials penetrating or adjacent to ceramic tile.

-- A. Comply with the following installation standards: - 1.
-Wall tile over drywall using organic adhesive ANSI A136.1 and ISO 13007, D2TE. - 2.
-Wall tile over cement board or glass mat backer board using dry set mortar with latex additive ANSI A118.4 and ISO 13007, C2ES2P2. - 3.
-Floor tile using full mud set mortar ANSI A118.4, A228.15, and ISO 13007, C2ES2P2. - 4.
-Floor tile over waterproofing membrane ANSI A118.4, 118.5, and ISO 13007, C2ES2P2. - B. Backs of tile must be cleaned before installation. - C. All setting beds and/or adhesives shall provide for an average contact area of not less than 95% coverage. - D. Allowable Variations in Finished Work: Do not exceed the following deviations from level and plumb, and from elevations, locations, slopes and alignment shown. - 1.
+- A. Comply with the following installation standards: - Floor tile using full mud set mortar ANSI A118.4, A228.15, and ISO 13007, C2ES2P2.

+- 2. Floor tile over waterproofing membrane ANSI A118.4, 118.5, and ISO 13007, C2ES2P2. - B. Backs of tile must be cleaned before installation. - C. All setting beds and/or adhesives shall provide for an average contact area of not less than 95% coverage. - D. Allowable Variations in Finished Work: Do not exceed the following deviations from level and plumb, and from elevations, locations, slopes and alignment shown. - 1.
 Floors: 1/8" in 10'-0" run, any direction; +/- 1/8" at any location; 1/32" offset at any location. - 2.
-Walls: 1/8" in 8'-0" run, any direction; 1/8" at any location; offset at any location, 1/32". - 3.
 Joints: +/- 1/32" joint width variation of any location; 1/16" in 3'-0" run deviation from plumb and true.